-Web mining is a growing collection of computational techniques for automatic analysis of structured, semi-structured, and unstructured online data with the purpose of identifying important trends and previously unknown behavioural patterns (Han and Kamber, 2006).
-Due to the extent of internet usage by terrorist organisations, cyber space has become a valuable source of information on terrorists' current activities and intentions (Last and Kandel, 2005).
-So it would be beneficial to identify temporal trends in this terrorist-related data and track down the 'target audience' of their messages.
-The current number of known terrorist sites is so large that a continuous manual analysis of their multilingual content is definitely out of the question.
-This is why the automated Web mining approach is so important for the cyber war against international terror.
-Web mining techniques can be used for detecting and preventing terrorism.
+Web mining is the development of scalable and effective Web data analysis and mining method which may help us learn about the distribution of information on the Web in general [15].
+Web mining is becoming a useful tool for detecting and preventing terrorism.
 In this case we can match the activities of a potential attacker with patterns collected from honeypots to predict their future activities.
-The goal of web data mining then is to analyse data and make predictions and trends in real-time.
-For instance we can exploit web usage mining to analyse the usage of Web pages by terrorist groups.
-Web traffic analysis, click stream analysis, giving advice to Web users about browsing patterns, etc., are also part of web usage mining which can be used to find out the plans of adversaries (Thuraisingham, 2003).
+The goal of web data mining then is to analyze data and make predictions and trends in realtime.
+For instance we can exploit Web usage mining which is about analyzing the usage of Web pages.
+For example, Web traffic analysis, click stream analysis, giving advice to Web users about browsing patterns, etc., are also part of Web usage mining which can be used to find out the plans of adversaries [16].
 That is, we can mine the Web activities of terrorists to get information about their plans.
 We need to follow up on who they visit on the line, whom they are exchanging e-mail with, how many times they visit a Web page, and many other details to develop profiles of terrorists.

-- H9 Revising legislation will make tracing the terrorists on the web possible. - H10 Revising legislation will make arresting the terrorists before committing crime possible. - H11 Tracing the potential terrorists on the web can lead to arrest them before committing the crime.
+H9.
+Revising legislation will make tracing the terrorists on the web possible.

+H10.
+Revising legislation will make arresting the terrorists before committing crime possible.

+H11.
+Tracing the potential terrorists on the web can lead to arrest them before committing the crime.